gergelyacs/ctgen/README.md

-# A Diffusion-based Cardiotocography Data Generator
+# Cardiotocography Data Generation with Diffusion Models

 ## What is CTG?